-Topped with spiced brown sugar, these pear tarts with puff pastry are great for snacks or dessert.
+Topped with spiced brown sugar, these easy pear puff pastry tarts are great for snacks or dessert.
 A perfect balance of sweet, spice, and buttery goodness in every bite!

 There really is no need to prepare your dough for hours to get a good puff pastry.

-First, I recommend sampling (i.e., tasting) the pear you intend to use for this pear tart recipe.
+First, I recommend sampling the pear you intend to use for this pear puff pastry tart recipe.
 It will help you decide if you should add more sugar or use less than what’s indicated.